INTERVIEWS

 ???????????????

-What I mean is that I don't have a mansion or a yacht, don't need one,
+What I mean is that I don't own a mansion or a yacht, don't need one,

 WHY?